pmuens/awesome-serverless/README.md

 - [The Serverless Framework is not serverless](https://medium.com/@PaulDJohnston/the-serverless-framework-is-not-serverless-5008ef67f547#.oteafe4d0) - Post about the difference between the serverless architecture and the Serverless Framework.
 - [Building a serverless garden](https://serverless.com/blog/building-a-serverless-garden/) - Building A Serverless Garden Monitoring System with Lambda.
 - [Path parameters with Serverless](https://foobar123.com/path-parameters-with-serverless-framework-7f0953d1dfa1#.ww1vx3t1a) - Post which explains how to use path parameters with the Serverless Framework.
+- [Serverless security vulnerabilities](https://snyk.io/blog/Serverless-Security-Vulnerabilities/) - Post which discusses the different security vulnerabilities you need to be aware of when developing your serverless application.

 ## Talks